 If you’ve been a reader for awhile now, I’m sure you’ve seen my farmhouse style outdoor table.
 In fact, the number one question I get on Instagram is “where is your table from?”
 And to the surprise of many, I tell them my husband made it!

-It all started a few years ago when I fell head over heels in love with an Anthropologie table, to the tune of $2000!
-Well, as you can imagine, that was just a wee bit more than we wanted to spend!
+It all started a few years ago when I fell head over heels in love with an Anthropologie table, to the tune of $3000!
+Well, as you can imagine, that was just a wee bit more than we wanted to spend, especially on an outdoor one.

 But when I started googling that Anthropologie table, I found a blogger who had DIYed it.
 And she had only spent about $65!!
 I was in!